 - Priority and emergency service offerings for hard drive repair and recovery

-- Digital forensics, remote diagnostics and repair, emergency repairs, and on-site recovery.
+- Remote data recovery, emergency repairs, and on-site recovery.

 See our in-depth analysis of Secure Data.

 WeRecoverData can handle basic repairs for a reasonable price, so if that’s all you need, this could be a good option.
 Particularly for users in the New York region.
-While it has good reviews, there are also some negative ones claiming failure to deliver in the expected time frame.
+While it has good reviews, there are also some negative ones claiming failure to deliver in the expected time frame, as well as price gouging.
 Based on that, it appears the company is competent at basic repairs, but users needing more complex work – and willing to pay for it – may want to focus on a tier one provider.

 - SO 4 Class 10 and ISO 5 Class 100 clean rooms for its media recovery services

-- Encrypts recovered before returning to the client
+- Encrypts recovered data before returning to the client

 - Litigation support services designed for attorneys and individuals.